ides15/dotfiles/.config/nvim/README.md

   - Show notification somewhere if buffer has changes or diagnostics
 - Do something with tabline (show tabs better)
   - don't like the single letter directories
-- Show if the file has been modified/added in statusline with icon
+  - do this with lualine
 - Re-enable Harper
 - Git
   - history at line (would be cool to open in LazyGit)